 First adults charged with riot after deaths of two boys in Cardiff enter pleas

-In total, 19 people are due to appear before the court on Monday.
+Nineteen people appeared before Cardiff Crown Court on Monday charged with riot in the Ely area of the city.

-The first adults charged with rioting after the deaths of two teenagers in an e-bike crash in Wales last year have entered their pleas.
+Two people have pleaded guilty to rioting after the deaths of two teenagers in an e-bike crash in Wales last year.

+Nineteen people appeared before Cardiff Crown Court on Monday charged with riot in the Ely area of the city.

+All but two denied the charge, however, one man did admit to assaulting two emergency workers, and another was not arraigned.

 Kyrees Sullivan, 16, and Harvey Evans, 15, died on the evening of May 22 2023 when they crashed on an e-bike minutes after CCTV captured them being followed by a South Wales Police van in Ely, Cardiff.